Nineties R&B group Zhané celebrates twentieth anniversary of debut album, Pronounced Jah-nay

 What was the creative dynamic that existed between Jean and you while you were constructing this album?

-For the most part, on this album, there were certain songs that were 100 percent us.
+For the most part, on this album, there were certain songs that were one hundred percent us.
 We were both musicians.
 Some of those songs were written in the music hall at Temple University on a piano.
 For the hit records that were released, they were produced by Kay Gee from Naughty by Nature.
 He would provide us with a cassette tape with a bunch of instrumentals on it, and send us home with it.
 We would go back and forth from Philadelphia to New Jersey.
 Both Jean and I would have a cassette of those beats.
 Whoever wrote lyrics to those tracks, we would move forward with it.
 It just so happened that I was writing prolifically at that time, and Kay Gee liked it and it worked.
 Writing is where my heart is.
 I would write the lyrics to the songs.
 I would write the arrangements.
 I would teach Jean her parts within a song, and we would record it.
 We recorded our songs in a studio in northern New Jersey.
 At that time, Naughty by Nature was starting to hit, and it was at the beginning of their careers.
 So Kay Gee didn’t have his own facility, yet.
 He was working out of a spot off of Route 1 and 9 near Jersey City.

 We would go back and forth from Philadelphia on the weekends.
 We would take the Amtrak train every Friday night to Newark, and he would pick us up and put us in a hotel.
 Then, we would go into the studio first thing on Saturday morning and work all day.
 We would work on Sunday, too and head back to Philadelphia on Sunday night.
 He did this for a long time until the album was done.
 Most of our friends at Temple University didn’t even know.
 It wasn’t the popular thing to record records back then.
 Getting into the music business seem far removed from most people’s realities at that time.
 It wasn’t as accessible as it became later on.
 We were still living in the dream.
 We didn’t understand what was happening.
 We didn’t know what was going to be the outcome.
 We didn’t know if people were going to understand us because we were so different than what was out in the mainstream.
 We just took a chance, and that’s what youth allows you to do.
 The groove between Jean and I was that the tonality of our voices were very compatible.
 I wrote a lot of harmonies back then.
 So when we got together and did a song, our harmonies almost sounded like one voice.
 She had a lot of highs in her voice, and naturally, I had a lot of lows in mine.
 So together, it really worked sonically, and we lived together.
 You know when you live together with someone for a long time you start to sound like them — that’s what was happening.
 If one of us picked up the phone, the person on the other end couldn’t tell if it was me or Jean.
 Our connection was seamless.